ncavasin/kubernetes/cert-manager/README.md

 Usually, a regular Internet user does not remember the IP address of every service they consume but they remember their domain name.

-So, we'll buy and register a domain name in order to map it with the `web-ip` previously created.
+So, we should buy and register a domain name in order to map it with the `web-ip` previously created.

+Since this is a tutorial, that won't happen.
+We'll use the IP address raw.

 ## 5 - Create an Ingress